 TOP-NOTCH BRITISH CHOIR TO VISIT ST. MATTHEW’S

-An English choir with musical roots stretching back centuries will perform at St. Matthew’s Anglican Church in the Glebe on Tuesday, Oct.
+An English choir with musical roots stretching back centuries will perform at St. Matthew’s on Tuesday, Oct.
 27, at 7:00 pm.
-The Gloucester Cathedral Choir and St. Matthew’s Men and Boys’ Choir will present a joint concert of 20th and 21st century sacred music that includes the Collegium Regale Evening Service by Herbert Howells (1892-1983) and Lo, the full, final sacrifice by Gerald Finzi (1901-1956).
+The Gloucester Cathedral Choir and St. Matthew’s choirs will present a joint concert of 20th and 21st century sacred music that includes the Collegium Regale Evening Service by Herbert Howells (1892-1983) and Lo, the full, final sacrifice by Gerald Finzi (1901-1956).
 Both pieces were first performed in the 1940s.

 “We are honoured to have the Gloucester Cathedral Choir visit us,” says St. Matthew’s musical director Kirkland Adsett.
 “They are one of the top choirs in the world and it is an extraordinary opportunity for us to sing with them.”